 Interest-free advances is another mean of transferring economic benefit from the shareholders of National Fittings Ltd to other related parties at the cost of minority shareholders.

 You may read more about the role of related party transactions in the following article:

 The statutory dues of ₹2.84 lac, which is disputed by the company and the case is pending at High Court, is a normal finding that investors would find in many companies.
 It is quite common that companies and the income tax assessing officers differ in their assessment of tax liability and such cases are escalated to higher forums.

 In any situation, the amount of dispute, ₹2.84 lac, is a small amount, which the company has already paid under protest.
 Therefore, it seems that this dispute might not have any incremental monetary impact on the company.

 Overall, National Fittings Ltd appears to be a company growing at a fast pace, with improving profitability margins & operating efficiency.
-It has been able to meet its capex requirements from its cash flow from operations and able to generate free cash flows.
-National Fittings Ltd has a very healthy SSGR, which can ensure that it can keep on growing without needing debt to fund its growth, if it can manage its working capital efficiently.
+It has been able to meet its capex requirements from its cash flow from operations and is able to generate free cash flows.
+National Fittings Ltd has a very healthy SSGR, which can ensure that it can keep on growing without needing debt to fund its growth if it can manage its working capital efficiently.